Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/A1 SQ1 - In 'Brewed' Daylight.md

 - Benson points the party to a last-seen location and recommends them to go there during the day. where they will see some merchants get ambushed and attacked by a group of simple bandits.
 Ensue either combat or letting them flee and follow them to their hideout.
 	- If combat, kill kill kill and when the bandit sees all of his friends die, he will plead and offer the party to the hideout.
 	- if no combat, the party follows the bandits to their hideout.

+shopkeeper was ambushed and he will now tell the party about the stuff